legal resources necessary to hold negligent facilities accountable.

 After returning to the resident's room, the RN again washed her hands and donned a pair of gloves but "did not reposition the resident's bed from the low position to an adequate height for proper assessment and dressing of the resident's foot."
 Instead, the RN "squatted during the entire dressing change" and "removed the old dressing and her gloves, then placed a clean towel under the resident's foot."
 It was at that time that the Registered Nurse "donned a new pair of gloves without handwashing or use a hand sanitizer, and then proceeded to clean the resident's gangrene toes."

 If you have suspicions that your loved one was injured or harmed while living at Red Rocks Care Center, contact the New Mexico nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565.
-Our law firm fights aggressively on behalf of McKinley County victims of mistreatment living in long-term facilities including nursing homes in Gallup.
+Our network of attorneys fights aggressively on behalf of McKinley County victims of mistreatment living in long-term facilities including nursing homes in Gallup.

 Our skillful attorneys provide legal representation in victim cases involving nursing home abuse when it occurs in private and public nursing facilities.
 Contact us now to schedule a free case evaluation to discuss how to obtain justice and resolve a financial compensation claim.
 Let us begin working on your case now to ensure your rights are protected.